-End of Life Choices Oregon (EOLCOR) is a non-profit organization that assists Oregonians with the Death With Dignity Act (DWDA) and Voluntarily Stop Eating and Drinking (VSED).
-We also educate in other end-of-life issues such as Advanced Directives, Physicians’ Orders for Life Sustaining Treatments (POLSTS) and patients’ rights.
+End of Life Choices Oregon (EOLCOR) is a non-profit 501(c)(3) organization that assists Oregonians with the Death With Dignity (DWD) and Voluntarily Stop Eating and Drinking (VSED).
+We also educate in other end-of-life issues such as Advance Directives, Portable Orders for Life-Sustaining Treatments (POLST) and patients’ rights.
 We offer information about all options.

 The Choice is Yours

 A person’s call to EOLCOR is answered or returned without delay.
 Our intake specialist answers questions and assesses the caller’s needs.
 If more assistance is needed, the client’s information is entered into a confidential database, and additional Information is mailed to those who would like to receive it.
 Personal help is offered, and volunteers are available to see people in their homes.
 Contact between client, the client’s family and/or caregivers and the volunteer is done at the client’s discretion, as we offer our service per the client’s needs and desires.